 Quickly jump both of your feet inwards to lower your arms to return to the starting position.
 Repeat for 20 seconds.

-Adding Tabata workouts to your at-home exercise regime is a great way to build up your health and fitness.
-While most Tabata workouts require little to no equipment, there is some home gym equipment that will allow you to add resistance to your workouts to make them more challenging.
+Adding Tabata workouts to your at-home exercise regimen is a great way to build your health and fitness.
+While most Tabata workouts require little to no equipment, incorporating home gym equipment will allow you to add resistance to your workouts to make them more challenging.

-And if you’re looking for another free workout to kick-start your at-home workout routine, try this HIIT workout for beginners.
+If you’re looking for another free workout to kick-start your at-home fitness journey, try this HIIT workout for beginners.
 Chontel Duncan’s FIERCE programs on the Sweat app also have Tabata training in the workouts.